skerdicaushaj/skerdicaushaj/README.md

 ### 🔭 I’m currently working at:

+* [Exodus Network & Solutions]
+* An IT partner company, giving the users a friendly environement to work on.

+### Past positions

+* [Greenia SRL (https://www.greenia.it): A Software Company specialized in Insurance market in Italy.
+The products offered are diferent type of insurances: Home, Car, Property, Life, Moto etc

 * [Magoware](https://www.magoware.tv): A Software Company specialized in Video Content Management & Distribution Solutions through internet (IPTV/OTT) for different ecosystem actors & Paid TV operators

-### Past positions
+*
 * [Edotta SH.P.K](https://edotta.al/?lang=en): Edotta is a service company that operates mainly in the Financial, Banking and Insurance sectors.

 **Continuously learning new things every day 📕...**